dgiorgio/gvm-docker/README.md

 You should check the update of the feeds, it may take a long time to install.

 ### Private feed server
-You can use a private feed server to optimize updates.
+You can use a private feed server to optimize updates, more details in the project below.

-More details in the project below. https://github.com/dgiorgio/gvm-feed-server
+https://github.com/dgiorgio/gvm-feed-server

 ## License